 The factors that might impact your EKG costs when visiting an urgent care facility include:

 - Insurance status: If you do not have insurance, you should expect to cover the full price of your EKG, including the EKG cost and visit cost.
 Based on our research, the full cost of an EKG and visit is typically around $205 but can cost up to $299.

 - Type of insurance: Not all insurance plans will cover the cost of an EKG at an urgent care.
 If you have a high deductible or catastrophic plan, you may be responsible for covering the entire cost of your visit unless you have met your deductible.
-If you have met your deductible and your insurance is accepted by your urgent care facility, you should expect to pay the amount of your co-pay.
+If you have met your deductible and your urgent care facility accepts your insurance, you should expect to pay the amount of your co-pay.